daryl-miller/type-predicates/readme.md

 ## Overview

 Typescript only performs compile time checks on types.
 What this means is if a function call at runtime returns an unexpected result the program may not fail straight away, or at all leading to unexpected behaviour.
-Type predicates are a tool to perform runtime checks on types and informs the typescript compiler whether my unknown/any type is what I expect it to be.
+Type predicates are a tool to perform runtime checks on types and works with the typescript compiler to ensure your unknown/anys are the expected type.

 ### Example